 I have not only been in direct contact with wild animals but have treated or been involved in the capture of wildlife which is the subject matter of my work.
 As a result, I am familiar with the texture of their fur, their habits, traits and characters and I try to reflect those aspects in my work.

 Pieces for sale, as specified.
 All art is sold packed in glassine paper and rolled in packaging tubes to keep shipping costs down.
 This is safe and will not damage the work.
 Please unroll carefully and flatten completely under the glassine paper before framing.
 Work is done using archival materials which will maintain colour and vibrancy for generations.
 It is advised that framed work is not hung in direct sunlight.
 Please enquire for shipping costs to the United States, Europe and Australasia.
 Shipping rates from R200 per item and delivered within 10-15 business days.
 Shipping of giclee prints on framed canvas will be quoted separately.

 Commissions are welcome.
 Please supply me with a good quality reference photograph, with size and medium of choice for a quote.

 Stepping into extinction.
 White rhino, reference photo by Dustin van Helsdingen.
 Polychromos pencil on Fabriano artistico hot pressed paper 300g.
 Size 38x28cm.
-Original R3000.
+Original R3000, framed.
 Limited edition, signed giclee prints on archival paper from R400 and on canvas from R500.
 Can be shipped internationally 10-15 business days.